eachabys/Store-Cap/README.md

 The original orders table (the dataset is available at (https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls)  was imported into Postgresql database after it went through the modification using a python script.
 The following data was imported to postgresql:
 'id': 'unique row id';<br />
 'city':'city where the order was shipped',<br />
-'customerid': 'non-unique value',
+'customerid': 'non-unique value', <br />
-'date':'date when the order was ordered',
+'date':'date when the order was ordered', <br />
-'lastname':' Last Name  of a customer who put the order and whose customerid is listed on this order', 'name':'First Name of a customer ut the order and whose customerid is listed on this order', 'orderid':' unique value identifying the order.
+'lastname':' Last Name  of a customer who put the order and whose customerid is listed on this order',<br />
+'name':'First Name of a customer ut the order and whose customerid is listed on this order', <br />
+'orderid':' unique value identifying the order.
 It can't be duplicated in this table.
-It serves as a unique key, defining the order in this table', 'productid':'product id of the items in this order.
-Each order can contain only 1 productid, but the quantity of the product can be more than 1 for the same orderid', 'quantity':'quantity of the items ordered', 'region':'region where the items are shipped', 'returnamount':'the $ amount which was returned after the customer returned some items', 'returnquantity': 'how many items the customer returned', 'returnstatus': 'can be 1 in case if the customer submitted return or 0 if not', 'sales':'$ amount paid for the purchase', 'state':'state where the order was shipped', 'zip':'zip code where the order was shipped', 'user_id':'of the user who served the order and entered it into db'.
+It serves as a unique key, defining the order in this table', <br />
+'productid':'product id of the items in this order.
+Each order can contain only 1 productid, but the quantity of the product can be more than 1 for the same orderid', <br />
+'quantity':'quantity of the items ordered',<br />
+'region':'region where the items are shipped',<br />
+'returnamount':'the $ amount which was returned after the customer returned some items', <br />
+'returnquantity': 'how many items the customer returned',<br />
+'returnstatus': 'can be 1 in case if the customer submitted return or 0 if not',<br />
+'sales':'$ amount paid for the purchase', <br />
+'state':'state where the order was shipped', <br />
+'zip':'zip code where the order was shipped',<br />
+'user_id':'of the user who served the order and entered it into db'.

 # App Main Features